dvgodoy/deepreplay/README.md

 Apart from toy datasets, it is likely the (last) hidden layer has more than 2 units.
 But ***DeepReplay*** only supports ***FeatureSpace*** plots based on 2-unit hidden layers.
 So, what can you do?

 There are two different ways of handling this: if your inputs are 2-dimensional, you can plot them directly, together with the decision boundary.
-Otherwise, you can (train and) plot 2-dimensional embeddings.
+Otherwise, you can (train and) plot 2-dimensional latent space.

 #### 2.1 Using Raw Inputs